-1

 – Machavity

-Mar 27, 2018 at 15:21
+Commented Mar 27, 2018 at 15:21

 "As things stand right now, you could (by showing residency) vote in CA without changing citizenship (the state asks few questions of its voters)."
 No, you couldn't.
-Mar 27, 2018 at 16:48
+Commented Mar 27, 2018 at 16:48

 @Machavity It is not legal to murder someone, but it is very possible to murder someone.
 Murder also does not require you to provide your name and address to the authorities in advance.
 You are arguing against something that is already illegal, and investigated.
 Just because you put your name on the paper doesnt mean you "successfully voted".
 The simple fact of that matter is that the same politicians who will argue for "Voter ID" will also argue against free and easy to obtain national identification.
 They only care about discouraging poorer people from voting.